SovereignCloudStack/standards/Standards/scs-0100-v2-flavor-naming.md

 to create a bootable 12G cinder volume from image `IMGUUID` that gets tied to the VM instance life cycle.)

-## Automated compliance

-The [openstack-flavor-manager](https://github.com/osism/openstack-flavor-manager) is able to create all standard, mandatory SCS flavors for you.

 ## Naming policy compliance

 To be certified as an SCS compliant x86-64 IaaS platform, you must offer all standard SCS flavors